andygreen-1/academic-kickstart/content/project/hmda-race-ethnicity/index.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

 title: "The Role of Race and Ethnicity in Mortgage Applications in Washington, D.C."
-summary: "A series of static and dynamic visualizations exploring exploring the role of race and ethnicity in mortgage applications in Washington, D.C."
+summary: "A series of static and dynamic visualizations exploring the role of race and ethnicity in mortgage applications in Washington, D.C."
 authors: []
 tags: []
 categories: []